danielklim/resume/src/general.md

 <div class="iam cat-body">

-<p>...a technologist & technical leader with a deep background in data analysis and security research.</p>
+<p>...a technologist with a deep background in data analysis and software engineering.</p>

-<p>...passionate about inciting positive change, whether incremental or epochal.</p>
+<p>...a technical leader passionate about inciting positive change, whether incremental or epochal.</p>

 </div>